Price of Anarchy with Heterogeneous Latency Functions: Part II - PoA for Atomic Flows

 On the other hand, let us consider the potential function $\Psi$ as user $i$ deviates.
 For any edge $\bar{e}$ in $\bar{P}_i \setminus P_i$, we gain $(d(\bar{e}) + a_i(\bar{e})r_i(\bar{e}))^2 + a^2_i(\bar{e})r^2_i(\bar{e}) - d^2(\bar{e}) = 2d(\bar{e})a_i(\bar{e})r_i(\bar{e}) + 2a^2_i(\bar{e})r^2_i(\bar{e})$.
 For any edge $e$ in $P_i \setminus \bar{P}_i$, we have a change of $d^2(e) - ((d(e) - a_i(e)r_i(e))^2 - a^2_i(e)r^2_i(e)) =$ $2d(e)a_i(e)r_i(e)$.
 Thus,

 The first equality holds due to the definition of potential function $\Psi$.
-Since we consider the affine, uniform delay function, $a_i(\bar{e}) = a_i(e) = a_i$ and this results in the second equality.
+Since we consider affine, uniform delay functions, $a_i(\bar{e}) = a_i(e) = a_i$ and this results in the second equality.
 Note that the third equality is satisfied because $a_ir_i$ is the exact amount of delay increase after the user $i$ deviation.
-Since the delay decrease after user $i$ deviation, $\Delta(f,\bar{f})$ is negative.
-Further, $a_i,r_i > 0$, and thus the potential function value of $\bar{f}$ is strictly less than the potential value of $f$, which contradicts that $f$ is a global minimum. \end{proof}
+Since the delay decreases after user $i$ deviates, $\Delta(f,\bar{f})$ is negative.
+Further, $a_i,r_i > 0$, and thus the potential function value at $\bar{f}$ is strictly less than the potential value at $f$, which contradicts that $f$ is a global minimum. \end{proof}